holepunchto/corestore/README.md

 In order to do this, corestore provides:
 1. __Key derivation__ - all writable Hypercore keys are derived from a single master key.
-2. __A dependency graph__ - you can specify parent/child relationships between Hypercores (a Hyperdrive's content feed is a child of its metadata feed).
-The dependency graph is used to find the minimal number of Hypercores that should be replicated over a given stream.
-The graph can also be replicated (it is a hypertrie).
-3. __Caching__ - Two separate caches are used for passively replicating cores (those requested by peers) and active cores (those requested by the owner of the corestore).
+2. __Caching__ - Two separate caches are used for passively replicating cores (those requested by peers) and active cores (those requested by the owner of the corestore).
-4. __Storage bootstrapping__ - You can create a `default` Hypercore that will be loaded when a key is not specified, which is useful when you don't want to reload a previously-created Hypercore by key.
+3. __Storage bootstrapping__ - You can create a `default` Hypercore that will be loaded when a key is not specified, which is useful when you don't want to reload a previously-created Hypercore by key.
-5. __Namespacing__ - If you want to create multiple compound data structures backed by a single corestore, you can create namespaced corestores such that each data structure's `default` feed is separate.
+4. __Namespacing__ - If you want to create multiple compound data structures backed by a single corestore, you can create namespaced corestores such that each data structure's `default` feed is separate.

 ### Installation
 `npm i corestore --save`